MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 # The PromptDialog page type

-With [!INCLUDE [prod_short](includes/prod_short.md)] runtime 12.1, you can add a new page type `PromptDialog`, which allows you to integrate Copilot capabilities into your custom scenarios.
-Use the `PromptDialog` to create generative AI experiences with the Copilot look and feel, which includes signature visuals, and built-in safety controls for customers.
+With [!INCLUDE [prod_short](includes/prod_short.md)] runtime 12.1, you can add a new page type `PromptDialog`, which allows you to integrate copilot capabilities into your custom scenarios.
+Use the `PromptDialog` to create generative AI experiences with the copilot look and feel, which includes signature visuals, and built-in safety controls for customers.
 The `PromptDialog` page has a specific page syntax, which includes new area and action controls, as described in the code sample below.

 ## Snippet support